Affiliate links on Android Authority may earn us a commission. Learn more.

-In late 2013, two former Oppo employees started a new smartphone brand called OnePlus.
-Their vision was to make OnePlus phones the devices that ticked off every box Android fans needed: great design, powerful specs, the fastest and leanest software, and a low price.
+In late 2013, two former OPPO employees started a new smartphone brand called OnePlus.
+Their vision was to make OnePlus phones the devices that ticked off every box Android fans needed.
+Everyone wanted a great design, powerful specs, the fastest and leanest software, and a low price.
 The dream became a reality in 2014 with the launch of the OnePlus One.

-Since then, OnePlus has moved up from its humble beginnings as an online-only niche smartphone maker to a literal global powerhouse.
-When you take a step back and realize it’s only been six short years it really is quite the achievement.
+Since then, OnePlus has moved from its humble beginnings as an online-only niche smartphone maker to a literal global powerhouse.
+It’s quite an achievement when you look back and realize it’s been just ten years.

-Editor’s note: To keep things concise, we’ll be sticking to the core OnePlus phones.
-There have been subtle variants of some of the company’s devices that just aren’t unique enough to spend too much time on.
+Editor’s note: We’ll be sticking to the core OnePlus phones to keep things concise.
+Some of the company’s devices have subtle variants that aren’t unique enough to spend too much time on.

 OnePlus One: The OG